rust-lang/compiler-team/working-groups/meta/rfc-drafts/compiler-team-contributors.md

 It is worth emphasizing that becoming a contributor or member of the compiler team does not necessarily imply writing PRs.
 There are a wide variety of tasks that need to be done to support the compiler and which should make one eligible for membership.
-Suchs tasks would include organizing meetings, participating in meetings, bisecting and triaging issues, writing documentation, working on the rustc-guide.
+Such tasks would include organizing meetings, participating in meetings, bisecting and triaging issues, writing documentation, working on the rustc-guide.
 The most important criteria for elevation to contributor,